highlands/church_metrics_ruby/README.md

 #### *all* and *find* are universal methods

-All resources (except Churches) have the "all" and "find" methods available:
+All resources (except Organizations) have the "all" and "find" methods available:

 The *all* method will return a paginated list of all instances of a resource.
 This result is paginated (default = 30 results), and you can specify the page number you want to view as well as the number of results per page.
 See the examples below.

 The *find* method requires the ID of the resource you are looking for.

 ### Examples:

+    ChurchMetrics::Categories.new.all

     ChurchMetrics::ServiceTimes.new.all